Minuscule 872: Description

 The text is divided according to the chapters (known as κεφαλαια / kephalaia), whose numbers are given in the margin, and their titles (known as τιτλοι / titloi) at the top of the pages.
 There is also a division according to the Ammonian Sections (in Mark 233 Sections, the last in 16:8), with references to the Eusebian Canons (both early divisions of the Gospels into comparable sections).

 It contains the Epistle to Carpianus (a letter by the early church father Eusebius outlining his gospel division system), Prolegomena to John, tables of contents (also known as κεφαλαια) before each Gospel, lectionary markings in the margin (for liturgical reading); subscriptions at the end of each Gospel, with the numbers of lines (known as στιχοι / stichoi) and numbers of verses (in John); it contains portraits of the Evangelists placed before each Gospel.

 Text

-The Greek text of the codex is considered eclectic.
+The Greek text of the codex is considered to be of an eclectic/mixed character.
 Textual critic Hermann von Soden classified it to the textual family I^{ηb}.
 Biblical scholar Kurt Aland did not place it in any Category of his New Testament manuscripts classification system.

 According to the Claremont Profile Method (a specific analysis of textual data), it represents the textual family K^{x} in Luke 1, Luke 10, and Luke 20.

 In the Gospel of Mark it represents the textual family ƒ^{1}.